wibitchain/dslink/docs/protocol.md

 See [DID Create API](#original-did-document-example) section for an example of an original DID Document.

-## Sidetree Operation Batching
+## DsLink Operation Batching
-The Sidetree protocol increases operation throughput by batching multiple operations together then anchoring a reference to this batch on the blockchain.
+The DsLink protocol increases operation throughput by batching multiple operations together then anchoring a reference to this batch on the blockchain.
-For every batch of Sidetree operations created, there are two files that are created and stored in the CAS layer:
+For every batch of DsLink operations created, there are two files that are created and stored in the CAS layer:
 1. Batch file - The file containing the actual change data of all the operations batched together.
-2. Anchor file - The hash of the _anchor file_ is written to the blockchain as a Sidetree transaction, hence the name _'anchor'_.
+2. Anchor file - The hash of the _anchor file_ is written to the blockchain as a DsLink transaction, hence the name _'anchor'_.
 This file contains the following:

-    1. Metadata about the associated Sidetree operations, including a content addressable hash of the operation _batch file_.
+    1. Metadata about the associated DsLink operations, including a content addressable hash of the operation _batch file_.
     2. Array of DID suffixes (the unique portion of the DID string that differentiates one DID from another) for all DIDs that are declared to have operations within the associated _batch file_.
     3. The Merkle Root of the tree constructed from all the operations in the batch file, to aid in proving an operation was included in a given transaction with minimal overhead.